WWE wins dismissal of lawsuits over two wrestlers' deaths

 She said an autopsy called Osborne's June 2013 death accidental and linked it to opiate ingestion, while Frazier, who weighed about 500 pounds while wrestling, died eight months later of a heart attack linked to obesity and diabetes.

-"It is impossible to plausibly allege, much less prove that either wrestler had CTE," and it is "rank speculation" to say WWE's wrongful conduct was a cause of the deaths, Bryant wrote.
+"It is impossible to plausibly allege, much less prove that either wrestler had CTE," and it is "rank speculation" to say the company's wrongful conduct was a cause of the deaths, Bryant wrote.

 Konstantine Kyros, a lawyer for the plaintiffs, in an email said the families may appeal, and that the deaths were "consequences of an abusive and exploitative culture within the WWE."